css-materials/course-site/content/homework/programming/index.md

 #### Question 4.
-Write a function that takes two numbers and calculates the sum of the squared value of them, e.g. 2^2 + 3^2 should equal 13.
+Write a function that takes two numbers and calculates the sum of the squared value of them.
 Call the function with a couple of examples.

 #### Question 5.